Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

 implementing CMake support beyond just building the modules-using code.

-Conflicts with `Separate BMI Generation <separate-bmi-generation_>`__ on a single target, as that requires knowledge of all BMI-generating rules at generate time.
+Conflicts with `Separate BMI Generation <separate-bmi-generation_>`__ on a single target, as that requires knowledge of all :term:`BMI`-generating rules at generate time.

 .. _`separate-bmi-generation`:

 Separate BMI Generation
 -----------------------

-CMake currently uses a single rule to generate both the BMI and the object file for a compilation.
-At least Clang supports compiling an object directly from the BMI.
-This would be beneficial because BMI generation is typically faster than compilation and generating the BMI as a separate step allows importers to start compiling without waiting for the object to also be generated.
+CMake currently uses a single rule to generate both the :term:`BMI` and the object file for a compilation.
+At least Clang supports compiling an object directly from the :term:`BMI`.
+This would be beneficial because :term:`BMI` generation is typically faster than compilation and generating the :term:`BMI` as a separate step allows importers to start compiling without waiting for the object to also be generated.

-This is not supported in the current implementation as only Clang supports generating an object directly from the BMI.
+This is not supported in the current implementation as only Clang supports generating an object directly from the :term:`BMI`.
 Other compilers either do not support such a two-phase generation (GCC) or need to start object compilation from the source again.

-Conflicts with `Easier Source Specification <easier-source-specification_>`__ on a single target because CMake must know all BMI-generating sources at generate time rather than build time to create the two-phase rules.
+Conflicts with `Easier Source Specification <easier-source-specification_>`__ on a single target because CMake must know all :term:`BMI`-generating sources at generate time rather than build time to create the two-phase rules.

 Module Compilation Glossary
 ===========================

 .. glossary::

+   BMI
+     Built Module Interface.
+A compiler-generated binary representation of a C++ module's interface that is required by consumers of the module.
+File extensions vary by compiler.

+   CMI
+     Compiled Module Interface.
+Alternative name for :term:`BMI` used by some compilers.

    build system
      A tool that facilitates the building of software which includes a model